-- All sidespeople/welcomers should wash their hands with an alcohol-based sanitizer.
+• All sidespeople/welcomers should wash their hands with an alcohol-based sanitizer.
 There should be no handshaking or other physical touch.
-The ministry of welcome now assumes additional importance and consideration should be given to ensuring responsible lay people such as churchwardens are directly involved in it. - Attendance on arrival at the service should be noted by each person in a registration book, with a personal, not shared, pen or pencil.
-This measure is needed only to facilitate any contact tracing.
+The ministry of welcome now assumes additional importance and consideration should be given to ensuring responsible lay people such as churchwardens are directly involved in it, whilst being careful to observe physical distance.

+- Attendance on arrival at the service should be noted by each person in a registration book, with a personal, not shared, pen or pencil.
+This measure is needed only to facilitate any contact tracing. - Informal gatherings of people before worship should be discouraged. - Clergy should avoid standing at the door to greet the congregation on arrival.